PDC-support/benchmarks-procurement/README.md

 ## Synthetic benchmarks

-Synthetic benchmarks should be run on both Phase 1 and Phase 2.
+Synthetic benchmarks must be run on both Phase 1 and Phase 2.
 More details can be found in
 [this folder](./benchmarks/Synthetic/).